VictorWang712/Note/docs/others/OPP/index.md

     - Site: Oxford University - Pembroke College
     - Content: 21 Lectures and 6 Workshops

-*Details can be found in the HANDBOOK.*
+Details can be found in the *Handbook*.

 ---

-It will be very welcome to help improve these notes by leaving *COMMENTS* below the article or submitting a *PULL REQUEST* via GitHub.
+It will be very welcome to help improve these notes by leaving *Comments* below the article or submitting a *Pull Request* via GitHub.